Blackfury7/socketio-asyncio-projects/socket io - FastAPI/server/README.md

-# Socketio | FastAPI
+# Socket.IO | FastAPI
-## Description: This project is made to try Socketio with FastAPI
+## Description: This project is made to try Socket.IO with FastAPI